anthonycanas4-ai/Acanas.github.io/_pages/about.md

 About Me
 ======

+Hi, I'm Anthony Canas, an Information Technology student graduating with a 4.0 GPA with hands-on experience building practical, real-world solutions.
+I focus on creating systems that improve efficiency, streamline workflows, and make technology easier for people to use.

-Graduating with a BS in Information Technology (4.0 GPA), I recently led the AmeriCorps AI Chatbot project, managing timelines and improving HR eﬃciency.
-Furthermore, I also designed and deployed a centralized PostgreSQL database for a multi-location bookstore franchise, integrating vendor, inventory, sales, and employee systems to optimize operational eﬃciency.
-I also contributed to a 10% increase in weekly upsells at Kohls utilizing my customer service expertise.
-These experiences have collectively enhanced my problem-solving, organizational, and technical skills.
+I recently led the AmeriCorps AI Chatbot project, where I managed timelines, designed system workflows, and helped improve HR efficiency through automation.
+I also built and deployed a centralized PostgreSQL database for a multi-location bookstore franchise, integrating vendor, inventory, sales, and employee systems to improve operations and data accuracy.

+Alongside technical work, I bring strong customer experience skills, including contributing to a 10 percent increase in weekly upsells at Kohl's by understanding user needs and communication patterns.

+I enjoy solving problems, breaking down complex technical tasks into clear solutions, and learning new tools that help me build smarter systems.
+I am currently expanding my skills in cloud technologies, automation, and advanced data workflows.

+If you are looking for someone who can combine technical ability, organization, and real-world impact, I would be excited to connect.

 My Work
 ======